Charles McVety: Broadcasting career

 He was the host of a national television program, Word.ca (also known as Word TV) on CTS and the Miracle Channel until he was censured by the Canadian Broadcast Standards Council for referring to the Toronto Pride parade as a "sex parade".
 His response to the censure was to claim that he was censored and that his freedom of speech was being violated.
 He now hosts Canadian Times TV, a national news commentary program airing on Daystar TV, an American satellite channel.
-He also is a regular guest on The Zelda Young Show on CHIN-FM.
+He was also a regular guest on The Zelda Young Show on CHIN-FM.

 Word TV in breach of Canadian Broadcast Standards Council codes

 In December 2010, Crossroads Television System (CTS) pulled McVety's Word TV off the air, following a decision by the Canadian Broadcast Standards Council (CBSC) for statements made by McVety which were deemed to be in violation of the Council's standards and due to a lack of compliance with CTS's own code of ethics.